Martin Luther King Jr. Plaza (Toledo): Amtrak

-Martin Luther King Jr. Plaza is served by Amtrak's Lake Shore Limited which operates between New York City/Boston and Chicago, and the Capitol Limited which operates between Washington, D.C., and Chicago.
-Amtrak uses the two tracks nearest the station while freight trains roll on bypass tracks at the south edge of the railyard.
+Martin Luther King Jr. Plaza is served by Amtrak's Lake Shore Limited, which operates between New York City/Boston and Chicago, and the Floridian, which operates between Miami and Chicago.
+Amtrak primarily uses the track nearest the station (Track 1), however, has the option to use Track 3.
+Track 2 has been disconnected.
+Freight trains roll on bypass tracks at the south edge of the rail yard.
 Both westbound trains pass through Toledo early in the morning, while eastbound trains pass through in the middle of the night.